-It’s that time of year where some of your summer clothes get pushed to the back and you are brining out those cozy fall pieces.
+It’s that time of year where some of your winter clothes get pushed to the back and you are brining out those fun spring tops.
 I am very lucky to have a large walk-in closet but I know that not everyone is lucky enough to live in a large Texas house where everything is bigger!
 I wanted to give you a few easy tips to quickly re-organize your closet for this new season.

 - Does this fit me right now?